ericyang789/Parallel-Compute-Project/parallel_c_tsne/README.md

             ./tsne

-    One can expect these results if running the OpenMP parallelization with the AWS instance type specified in the main README.
+    One can expect these results for the given parameters below if running the OpenMP parallelization with the AWS instance type specified in the main README.

       M: 2500
       N: 784
       Starting to load data